Charles "Buddy" Rogers

-Life and career

-Early years
+Early life

 Rogers was born to Maude and Bert Henry Rogers in Olathe, Kansas.
-He studied at the University of Kansas where he became an active member of Phi Kappa Psi.
-In the mid-1920s he began acting professionally in Hollywood films.
+He studied at the University of Kansas, where he became an active member of Phi Kappa Psi.
+In the mid-1920s, he began acting professionally in Hollywood films.
 A talented trombonist skilled on several other musical instruments, Rogers performed with his own dance band in motion pictures and on radio.
 During World War II, he served in the United States Navy as a flight training instructor.

-According to American Dance Bands On Record and Film (1915–1942), compiled by Richard J. Johnson and Bernard H. Shirley (Rustbooks Publishing, 2010), Rogers was not a bandleader in the usual sense of the term.
+According to American Dance Bands on Record and Film (1915–1942), compiled by Richard J. Johnson and Bernard H. Shirley (Rustbooks Publishing, 2010), Rogers was not a bandleader in the usual sense of the term.
 Instead, he was a film actor who fronted bands for publicity purposes.
 In 1933–34, Rogers took over the popular Joe Haymes orchestra, to which he added drummer Gene Krupa.
 His later bands were organized by Milt Shaw.

-In 1930, he recorded two records for Columbia as a solo singer with a small jazz band accompanying.
-In 1932, he signed with Victor and recorded four dance band records with a group organized by drummer, and later actor, Jess Kirkpatrick.
+In 1930, he recorded two records for Columbia as a solo singer with a small band accompanying.
+In 1932, he signed with Victor and recorded four dance-band records with a group organized by drummer, and later actor, Jess Kirkpatrick.
 In 1938, he signed with Vocalion and recorded six swing records (see discography below).